JasherIO/jasher.io/src/data/blog/2018-12-15-frosty-fest-begins-monday.md

   - Rocket Pass
   - Frosty Fest
 ---
 **Frosty Fest**, the [winter seasonal event](https://www.rocketleague.com/news/frosty-fest-2018-begins-december-17/), goes from December 17th to January 7th.
-With the event going during [**Rocket Pass**](https://www.rocketleague.com/game-info/rocketpass/rocket-pass-2/), players will be able to unlock many new items over the holidays.
+With the event going during [**Rocket Pass**](https://www.rocketleague.com/game-info/rocketpass/rocket-pass-2/), players will be able to unlock a plethora of new items over the holidays.

 # Around the Community